 Legal professionals or attorneys can use billable hours chart to quickly calculate the increase in the number of hours to charge.

 Using software means you won’t have to get other people to aggregate the required data into useful information.
 The software ensures diligence and promptness in recording employee hours.
-This way, you can account for each billable hour.
+What is billable hour of your employee worth?
+Time tracking app will show!

 - It’s easier to know how much each employee is contributing towards the success of the project as well as the business’ overall success